spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 # Environment style and list of commands

-The style is divided in two parts.
-The former is the left side bar: that contains personal information, profile picture, and information about your professional skills.
-The second part is the body that should be contains details about your academic studies, professional experiences and all the information that you want (remember the KISS principle).
+The style is divided into two parts.
+The former is the left sidebar: which contains personal information, profile picture, and information about your professional skills.
+The second part is the body that should contain details about your academic studies, professional experiences and all the information that you want (remember the KISS principle).

-The class is ```\documentclass[icon]{twentysecondcv}```, the **icon** option enable to use Fontawesome package in sections and twenty items.
-In order to use the icon option you need to install the Fontawesome package and use the Fontawesome icon name, available in the package documentation [here](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/raw/master/fontawesome.pdf).
+The class is `\documentclass[icon]{twentysecondcv}`, the **icon** option enable to use Fontawesome package in sections and twenty items.
+In order to use the icon option, you need to install the Fontawesome package and use the Fontawesome icon name, available in the package documentation [here](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/raw/master/fontawesome.pdf).

 ### Profile environment
-These are the command to set up the profile information.
+These are the commands to set up the profile information.

 * Set up the image profile.